 On honouring mothers and the giving of gifts

-So this Mother’s Day, when we are wandering in the stores, fondly remembering just how important motherhood is to each of us, let’s pause a moment.
+So this Mother’s Day, when we are wandering in the stores or browsing online, fondly remembering just how important motherhood is to each of us, let’s pause a moment.
 Let’s think of the reality behind those gifts of love made from the heartbreak of billions of mothers whose anguish we have learned to ignore.
 Let’s look with honest eyes upon those gifts of chocolate made from breast-milk, gifts made from the flayed skins of defenceless creatures whose only wish was to live the life they valued so much; gifts crafted and woven from the body fibres of those who were powerless to defend themselves against our shameless use, and ask ourselves if this is truly how we want to honour motherhood.

 And then, as so many of us have done already, let’s say, ‘Enough’.
 Today is a good day to do that.
 Let Mother’s Day be for all mothers.
 Be vegan.